MikeDevice/babel-plugin-styled-props-conditions/README.md

 ```

 ## How it works
-This plugin is looking for `TaggedTemplateExpression` in source code containing conditional blocks written with syntax described above.
+This plugin search for Tagged Templates Literals containing conditional blocks written with syntax described above.
 When blocks are found the plugin replaces them with `${expression}` blocks.

 ### Input